‘Gaslight’ Narratives in Virtual Landscapes: Narratological Implications of Technologically Mediated and Immersive Media

 In conjunction with the 6th International Conference of the European Narratology Network, a preconference doctoral seminar on virtual vectors of narratology will be held.
 At the end of the course, the participants will receive a diploma.
 Prospective participants are asked to send a 500-word description of their doctoral research together with their résumés and institutional affiliation via the registration form.

-Acceptance notifications will be sent out on 31 June, 2021
+Acceptance notifications has been sent out on 2 July, 2021

 Registration fee: conference – € 85; PhD students – € 65